microsoft/jacdac/services/_base.md

 add this report in frame along with the announce packet.
 If a service implements this register, it should also support the ``status_code_changed`` event defined below.

+    rw client_variant?: string @ client_variant

+An optional register in the format of a URL query string where the client can provide hints how the device twin should be rendered.
+If the register is not implemented, the client library can simulate the register client side.

 ## Events

     event status_code_changed? @ status_code_changed {